You are $75 away from free shipping

 Sorry, you must log in to save an item.

 OK, but what are almond eyes, really?
 No, they’re not eyes with a warm-toned brown hue that resembles the color of your favorite low-cal snack—although those are nice, too—they’re eyes with an oval shape that are slightly upturned at the outer corner.
 If you think that’s you, congrats!
-Almond eyes are often considered the “ideal” eye shape for their feminine look—and their ability to pull off almost any eye makeup look.
+Almond eyes are often considered the “ideal” eye shape thanks to their feminine look—and their ability to pull off almost any eye makeup look.
 That’s the dream!

 No, no, you don’t have to go holding almonds over your eyes to determine whether or not you have almond eyes.
 In reality, it’s a lot simpler than that.
 Break out a mirror, and start studying your eyes.
 The biggest giveaway will be the whites of your eyes.
 If you can’t see any white above or below the iris, then there you go—you’re the proud owner of a pair of almond eyes.